Dassault Mirage 2000: Cockpit

+Beginning from 2022, the French Air Force started receiving upgraded Mirage 2000D to the RMV (Rénovation Mi-Vie) standard, adding a fourth large-area display above the VTB, and several new weapons and avionics integrations.

 Engines

 The SNECMA M53 afterburning turbofan was developed for the ACF, and was available for the Mirage 2000 project.
 It is a single-shaft engine of modular construction that is relatively light and simple compared to those of the British or American designs.
 The M53 consists of three low-pressure compressor stages, five high-pressure stages, and two turbine stages.
 With the development programme consisting of 20 engines, the M53 sans suffix was first bench tested in February 1970, and became airborne on a Caravelle testbed in July 1973.
 Dassault conducted flight tests of the M53-2 version using its Mirage F1E testbeds starting in December 1974; this version produced 84 kN in afterburner.
 The Mirage 2000 itself was powered by two versions of the M53—the M53-5, which equipped initial operational aircraft, was rated at 88 kN of thrust with afterburner.
 The definitive version of the engine, the M53-P2, which equipped the majority of the type, is rated at 65 kN in dry thrust and 95 kN in afterburner.